Mathematics & Computer Science: B.S. in Information Security

-The Bureau of Labor Statistics predicts that computer science occupations will account for nearly 60% of job growth between now and 2018.
-Our information security program prepares students for one of the fastest growing segments of that field: cyber security.
+The Bureau of Labor Statistics predicts that computer science occupations will account for nearly 60% of job growth between 2008 and 2018.
+Our information security program prepares students for one of the fastest growing segments of that field: cybersecurity.
 Students in our B.S. in Information Security program will:

 Students who graduate with a degree in information security are well-prepared for work as forensic analysts, security architects, network security engineers, or computer crime investigators, among others.